 Individuals with IBD may be anemic from a combination of factors, such as chronic blood loss or malabsorption of certain vitamins and minerals.
 Iron supplements could help improve this condition, with oral heme iron polypeptide (e.g., Hemaforte 1, Hemeboost, OptiFer® Alpha, Proferrin®) being the preferred option, due to quick-acting and low side-effect profiles.
 Iron isomaltoside 1000 (MonoferricTM), iron sucrose (Venofer®), and sodium ferric gluconate (Ferrlecit®) are indicated for intravenous (IV) treatment of iron deficiency anemia in adults who have intolerance or unresponsiveness to oral iron therapy.
+Ferric carboxymaltose (Ferinject®) is also an IV treatment of iron deficiency anemia available for adults and children one year of age and older.
 Occasionally, a blood transfusion may be necessary.